Walter Block: Evictionism (in contrast to abortion)

 According to Block's moral theory, the act of abortion must be conceptually separated into the acts of the eviction of the fetus from the womb, and the killing of the fetus.
 Building on the libertarian stand against trespass and murder, Block supports a right to the first act, but, except in certain circumstances, not the second act.
 Block believes the woman may legally abort if the fetus is not viable outside the womb, or the woman has announced to the world her abandonment of the right to custody of the fetus, and no one else has "homesteaded" that right by offering to care for the fetus.

 He also has written on finding a compromise between those who believe stem cell research is murder and those who favor it.
 He applies a libertarian theory of private property rights to his premise that even fertilized eggs have human rights and that the relevant issues are competition between researchers and those who wish to adopt the eggs.

 Homesteading

-Blockian Proviso
+Blockean Proviso

-Block argues that if property is "necessary" for others to use, to get to unowned property, they have a easement over it and compared it to a person who murders a child without feeding it.
+Block argues that if property is "necessary" for others to use, to get to unowned property, they have an easement over it and compared it to a person who murders a child without feeding it.
 He cites the example of a person with donut shaped land who doesn't allow anyone to get to the middle of his land as incompatible with the logic of homesteading.

-Stephan Kinsella, who disagreed with Block coined the theory "The Blockean Proviso" after The Lockean Proviso.
-It has since been called the "Blockian Proviso".
+Stephan Kinsella, who disagreed with Block, coined the term "The Blockean Proviso" after The Lockean Proviso.
+It has since been called the Blockean or Blockian proviso.